raffaelj/cockpit_BlockEditor/README.md

 </block-divider>
 ```

-After (dashed 2px line with scissors on the lfet side):
+After (dashed 2px line with scissors on the left side):

 ```html
 <block-divider class="uk-flex">